cropmosaiks/Featurization/README.md

 ## Future Work

-- Stack additional bands to Sentinel 2 in addition to visible spectrum (2,3,4).
-Examples include short wave infrared (12, 8, and 4), and red edge
+- Stack additional bands to Sentinel 2 in addition to visible spectrum (R, G, B) and near infrared (NIR).
+Examples include short wave infrared (SWIR16, SWIR22), and vegetation red edge (1, 2, and 3).
 - Utilizing notebook for 0.01 degree grid cells (an equal angle grid rather than equal area grid)
-- Increasing the cloud cover limit from 10% to 15% or more
+- Testing how the cloud cover limit effects results.
+Currently set to 10% and would recommend testing 15%, 20%, or more
-- Filtering cloud cover at the level of the resolution you are featurizing (0.01 degree) rather than at the image level.
-This would maintain more features (because less would be masked by clouds) and likely improve the model performance as executed in the Modeling repository)
+  - Alternatively, determining best method for using every least cloudy image for any given month and only throwing away 1 km points that do not meet a cloud thresshold.
+In this way, more whole images may be retained, and fewer points would be lost to cloud cover.
 - Producing features for regions other than Zambia, such as Tanzania and Nigeria, as those are other countries in sub-Saharan Africa with crop yield data (While the CropMOSAIKS team has access to this crop data, Tanzania and Nigeria were out of the scope.
 With more time and features for these countries, the CropMOSAIKS team aims to eventually model crop yields for regions beyond Zambia.)

 This Featurization repository is designed to guide a user through processing satellite images collected by Landsat 8 and Sentinel 2 on the STAC API.
 Code is tailored to run on Planetary Computer.
 Alternatively, a user can download pre-processed feature files from the [MOSAIKS API](https://nadar.gspp.berkeley.edu/home/index/?next=/portal/index/) which hosts features collected from a private satellite.
 The features available on the MOSAIKS API are global and therefore not limited to the country of Zambia.
 In order to query features from this website, a user should upload a csv of latitude and longitude points (or create a bounding box) and the features will be processed and sent to the user to download.
 In order to merge these features with other data of interest and execute future analysis, please see the [Modeling repository](https://github.com/cropmosaiks/Modeling).

 ## Contributing

-This project was completed on June 9th, 2022, but suggestions for improvements to the code or documentation is welcome and encouraged.
+The capstone project was completed on June 9th, 2022.
+Some team members will be continuing work in this field and the repositories are likely to stay active for some time to come.
+Suggestions for improvements to the code or documentation is welcome and encouraged.
 Please submit questions, comments, or code via issues or pull requests on either of the repositories.
 To correspond with the data scientists who produced these materials that extend the MOSAIKS approach, please see their personal GitHub accounts at the bottom of the organization's README and feel free to contact them via email.

 If you are interested in processing features for a new region other than Zambia and contributing these features to the [MOSAIKS API](https://nadar.gspp.berkeley.edu/home/index/?next=/portal/index/), please see the GitHub repository [here](https://github.com/calebrob6/mosaiks-api) and create a pull request or issue.
 Additionally, you can contact the authors of the [MOSAIKS paper](https://www.nature.com/articles/s41467-021-24638-z) with questions about the process.